BaroqueViola/Chess-Opening-Report/Instructions/Tasks.md

 ```

 ## Task 4: qscore(FEN)
+Return the best move

 ## Task 5: qbest(FEN)
+Return the centipawn evaluation

 ## Task 6: compare(move)
 Define a function compare(move) which compares the evaluation of the move played in the position to the top move in the position.
 If the difference in expected_score >= sensitivity (let sensitivity = 0.05 for now), return the best move.
 Else, return the current move.